BruceEckel/python-experiments/parallelism/rust_extension/README.md

 hatch shell
 ```

 To build, run
 ```text
 maturin develop --release`
 ```

-Run the program from this directory with:
+You can run the program from inside this directory with:
 ```text
 python ../using_rust_extension.py
 ```